frandallfarmer/neohabitat/README.md

 ![Habitat Start Screen](https://s3.amazonaws.com/ssalevan/neohabitat/habitat_start.png)

 If so, welcome to Habitat!
-You can learn more about how to play with the [official Habitat manual from 1988](https://s3.amazonaws.com/ssalevan/Habitat_Manual_1988.pdf).
+You can learn more about how to play by reading the [official Habitat manual from 1988](https://s3.amazonaws.com/ssalevan/Habitat_Manual_1988.pdf).